-If you need another TP-Link ID, please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one.
+If you need another TP-Link ID, please register a new one via the Tether app.
+Please refer to Manage the Router via the TP-Link Tether App to install the app and register a new TP-Link ID.

 4. The new TP-Link ID will be displayed in the Bound Accounts table as a User.